exhypotheses/exhypotheses.github.io/exhypotheses/risk/data.md

 None of the fields is nullable.

 <table style="width: 65%;font-size: 65%;text-align: left;">
-  {% for row in site.data.risk.definitions %}
+  {% for row in site.data.exhypotheses.risk.definitions %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}